v1ctorio/tpet/README.md

 - [ ] Add VHS gifs to this readme
 - [ ] Package/make binaries
 - [ ] Load customs phrases from files/teach pets phrases
+- [ ] Check windows compatibility

-Currently, the most difficult (for me as a rust beginner) features are implemented but theres a long todo there, you can see the full command list
+Currently, the most difficult (for me as a rust beginner) features are implemented but theres a long todo there, you can see the full command list using `termpet --help`

-Enjoy playing with your virtual pet!
+Enjoy playing with your terminal pet!